-- In Basic Zone modes, the shooting result will be the same as with < (A[†] >.
-Also, the scene icon for the scene detected by the camera is displayed on the upper left. - In the < Av > and < Tv > shooting modes, the settings will be the same as in the <P> mode - Settable menu functions will differ between Basic Zone modes and Creative Zone modes - The ISO speed (100-6400), shutter speed, and aperture are set automatically. - In Creative Zone modes, you can press the < > button to lock the exposure (AE lock).
+- In Basic Zone modes, the shooting result will be the same as with < ().
+Also, the scene icon for the scene detected by the camera is displayed on the upper left. - In the < Av > and < Tv > shooting modes, the settings will be the same as in the $\langle \mathbf{P} \rangle$ mode - Settable menu functions will differ between Basic Zone modes and Creative Zone modes - The ISO speed (100-6400), shutter speed, and aperture are set automatically. - In Creative Zone modes, you can press the < > button to lock the exposure (AE lock).
 The exposure setting will be displayed for the number of seconds set with [1: Metering timer].
-After applying AE lock during movie shooting, you can cancel it by pressing the <==> - the < > dial to set the exposure compensation. - Pressing the shutter button halfway displays the shutter speed and ISO speed on the screen's bottom.
+After applying AE lock during movie shooting, you can cancel it by pressing the <==> button.
+(AE lock setting is retained until you press the <€ > button.) - the < dial to set the exposure compensation. - Pressing the shutter button halfway displays the shutter speed and ISO speed on the screen's bottom.
 This is the exposure setting for taking a still photo (p.90).
 The exposure setting for movie shooting is not displayed.
 Note that the exposure setting for movie shooting may differ from that for still photo shooting. - If you shoot a movie with autoexposure, the shutter speed and aperture will not be recorded in the image information (Exif).